Skip to content

 Baratza Encore ESP: Grind Settings for Espresso and Filter

 Baratza Encore ESP settings for espresso, V60, AeroPress, Chemex, French Press, and Moka.
-Dial split into espresso (1-20) and filter (20-40) zones.
+A single 0-40 dial: fine espresso at the low end, coarse French Press up top.

 Kai

-Setting 8 on a Baratza Encore ESP for a medium-roast espresso.
-21 for a standard AeroPress.
-30 for a medium-roast Chemex.
-The trick with the ESP is knowing which zone of the dial to use for each method.
+Setting 3 on a Baratza Encore ESP for a medium-roast espresso.
+10 for a standard AeroPress.
+17 for a medium-roast Chemex.
+The trick with the ESP is knowing where on the dial each method lands.

 The Encore ESP is Baratza's take on at-home espresso without giving up filter.
-Same 40mm conical steel burrs as the original Encore, same motor, but the dial is laid out differently: the bottom half (positions 1-20) covers the espresso range with much higher resolution, and the top half (20-40) works as a regular filter grinder.
+Same 40mm conical steel burrs as the original Encore, same motor, but the low end of the dial is recalibrated to reach true espresso fineness: position 0 sits around 230µm.
+From there the dial climbs all the way to about 1380µm at 40, so a single numbered dial carries you from espresso through every filter method to coarse French Press.
 Baratza launched it in 2023 as the next step for its best-selling grinder.

 Unlike a manual grinder, you don't count clicks from zero.
 You rotate the hopper and align the number you want with the indicator on the body.
-The difference with the original Encore is that the bottom half of the dial (espresso) has much smaller jumps between numbers, so you'll want to adjust 1 number at a time (not 2) when you're dialing in a shot.
+The dial isn't evenly spaced: in the espresso zone (1-5) the jumps are smaller than on the rest of the dial, so you'll want to adjust 1 number at a time when you're dialing in an espresso shot.

-If you only care about filter and have no interest in espresso, the Baratza Encore is simpler (filter zone only, no espresso half).
+If you only care about filter and have no interest in espresso, the Baratza Encore is simpler (its dial doesn't reach espresso fineness).
 If you'd rather have a manual grinder, we also have guides for the Comandante C40, the 1Zpresso JX-Pro, the 1Zpresso K-Ultra, and the Timemore Chestnut C2.

 Quick Reference Table